alexandresjunior/object-orientation-with-java/README.md

 * For the [Byte Bank app](./bytebank/) example, a bank account may be defined by the [BankAccount](./bytebank/src/main/java/com/bytebank/app/account/BankAccount.java) class, which contains among others the `balance` attribute.
 * **Objects** are instances of classes where we can set values for their attributes.
 To create an instance we need to use the keyword `new`, as it has been done [here](./bytebank/src/main/java/com/bytebank/app/ByteBankApp.java).
 * Default values for the attributes may be defined within the **constructor** method.
+* In Java we do not work directly with the objects, but with **references** to the objects.
+This changes the way we copy and we compare the objects.